Visiting the Temple of Smiling Faces

 Mysterious Smiles

-It’s smiling faces are a bit of a mystery, one theory believes the faces are Lokeshvara, the Bodhisattva of compassion.
+Its smiling faces are a bit of a mystery; one theory believes the faces are Lokeshvara, the Bodhisattva of compassion.
 Another says they are a reflection of the King.
-No matter their origin, originally the faces totaled 216, across 54 towers.
-Each tower is made up of four faces facing North, South, East, West.
-Everywhere you turn smiles greet you.
+No matter their origin, originally the faces totaled 216 across 54 towers.
+Each tower is made up of four faces facing North, South, East, and West.
+Everywhere you turn, smiles greet you.

 Bas-reliefs throughout the three levels depict the everyday life of the Khmer people, battles of the king’s army, and religious practices.
 The images of daily experiences differ from those of Angkor Wat and show how the Khmer people went about their lives.
 It remains unclear of the exact use of Bayon but based on the mix of the bas-reliefs it would appear it was meant to be reflective of the people and for the people, possibly a state-building.